-3.9 This step also ensures that there is no backlog need prior to the assessment date.
+3.9 This step also addresses the backlog need before the assessment start date of 2019.
 As Paragraph 11 of the PPG states "The affordability adjustment is applied to take account of past under-delivery.
 The standard method identifies the minimum uplift that will be required and therefore it is not a requirement to specifically address under-delivery separately."